HaoWuLab-Bioinformatics/SCMcluster/README.md

 The SNN_Cliq.py file is used to perform SNN construction and Cliq merging.
 The input to this method is a similarity matrix.
 The feature_selection.py file is used to integrate marker genes for feature extraction.
 The SCMcluster.py file is used to perform ensemble clustering.
 This method needs to input the expression matrix after feature selection.
 The lable_transform.py file is used for label transformation of the reference dataset.
-This method converts the tag file into a tag list to calculate the accuracy.
+This method converts the label file into a label list to calculate the accuracy.

 ## Dependency
 python 3.6